 The practice had effective systems and processes in place to ensure all care and treatment was carried out safely.
 For example, there were systems in place for infection prevention and control, clinical waste control, dental radiography and management of medical emergencies.
-All emergency medicines were in date and in accordance with the British National Formulary (BNF) and Resuscitation Council UK guidelines.
-However some medical equipment was out of date, including needles and syringes, oropharyngeal airways and face masks.
+All emergency equipment and medicines were in date and in accordance with the British National Formulary (BNF) and Resuscitation Council UK guidelines.

 We saw all staff had received a variety of training in infection prevention and control.
-There was a newly commissioned decontamination room with guidance for staff on effective decontamination of dental instruments.
+There was a decontamination room and a separate sterilisation room, guidance for staff on effective decontamination of dental instruments.